Axway/amplify-central/content/en/docs/manage_unified_catalog/manage-catalog-assests.md

 weight: 110
 date: 2020-06-03
 ---
-This topic explains how to edit the details of your catalog assets and how to share the assets with teams in your organization.
+Edit the details of your catalog assets and how to share the assets with teams in your organization.
 You can also group catalog assets by assigning them to categories.

 ## Edit a catalog asset